 Providing Better Product Analytics

 Sentimental analysis is a significant tool for product analytics and could tell what is working for you or what is not.
-This helps in the segmentation of features of your product through analysis and helps in creating specific marketing campaigns to target specific audience showing interest in some specific feature.
+This helps in the segmentation of features of your product through analysis and helps in creating specific marketing campaigns to target specific audiences showing interest in some specific feature.

 The most amazing thing with product analysis is that when customers give feedback, they really interested to give it.
 God knows, they can mention some additions in the product you hadn’t thought of including.